cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 ```
 git clone https://github.com/cmeiklejohn/kubernetes-hello-world-example.git
 cd kubernetes-hello-world-example
-docker build -t ${IMAGE} .
+docker build -t <your_image_name> .
 ```

-The ``` ${IMAGE} ``` is the name and optionally the tag, in the ‘name:tag’ format, that you assign to the image.

 **2. Upload your image to an online registry provider.**

 You will use the command line to upload your image.
-You have the choice of uploading your container in Docker Hub or GCP.
+You have the choice of uploading your container in "Docker Hub" or "Google Container Registry".

+- If you choose Docker Hub, credential will be provided to you.
+- If you choose Google Container Registry, a ``` ${PROJECT_ID} ``` will be provided to you.

 **3. Create a Google Kubernetes Engine.**